C5T8fBt-WY/setup-firebase-emulator-win/README.md

       project-id: 'demo-project'
 ```

-### Custom Firebase Configuration Path
+### Custom Working Directory

-If your `firebase.json` is in a custom location:
+If your Firebase configuration files are in a subdirectory:

 ```yaml
 steps: